rubrixks/blockchain-developer-bootcamp-final-project/README.md

 **For the Grader:**

 Please leave any comments on how to improve this project.
-I would like to deploy this project onto mainnet through a L2 this year.
-Here is where I believe I need suggestions and comments:
+I would like to deploy this project onto mainnet through an L2 this year.
+Aside from any security risks, here is where I believe I need suggestions and comments:

 1.How to increase Losses when transferring NFTs